Office of the Director

 The Office of the Director provides overall leadership and direction for the Human Resources portfolio in its provision of professional human resources services across the University.
 The Office of the Director is responsible for the management, coordination and implementation of core and strategic HR services and relevant projects aligned to the ACU Strategic Plan.
-The Office of the Director includes specialist roles focused on Aboriginal and Torres Strait Islander employment as well as HR communications.
+The Office of the Director includes specialist roles focused on international recruitment as well as HR communications.

 The Employment Relations & Safety unit incorporates Employment Relations, Work Health & Safety and Wellbeing, associated employment, people and safety policy development, enterprise bargaining and implementation, and relevant committees administration.